cpedrorafael/kotlin_large_file_download/README.md

 # kotlin_large_file_download
-An example of using android worker manager
+An example of downloading a file from the internet using android DownloadManager and WorkManager